- What data do we collect?

 - video streaming speeds that are compatible with your browser

-Every time a user visits our website, web analytics software provided by a third party generates an anonymous analytics cookie.
+Every time a user visits our website, or interacts with our newsletter, web analytics software provided by a third party generates an anonymous analytics cookie.

 These cookies can tell us whether or not you have visited the site before.